The Unfinished Obelisk

 When was the Unfinished Obelisk made?

-Queen Hatshepsut of the 18th Dynasty, who ruled Egypt from 1490 to 1468 BC, ordered the construction of the Unfinished Obelisk (wife of King Thutmosis II).
-The Obelisk was designed to be a replica of the Lateran obelisk of Karnak, which was brought to the Lateran Palace in Rome and is 30 meters tall and weighs 350 tons.
+In fact, Queen Hatshepsut of the 18th Dynasty, who ruled Egypt from 1490 to 1468 BC, ordered the construction of the Obelisque (wife of King Thutmosis II).
+On the other hand, The Obelisk was designed to be a replica of the Lateran obelisk of Karnak, which was brought to the Lateran Palace in Rome and is 30 meters tall and weighs 350 tons.

 How tall is the Unfinished Obelisk?

-The Unfinished Obelisk, if recovered and constructed as intended, would have stood 137 feet tall and weighed 1,168 tonnes, dwarfing all others.
-(The Lateran obelisk in Rome, which stands 105 feet tall and weighs 455 tonnes, is the tallest survival.)
+The Obelisque, if recovered and constructed as intended, would have stood 137 feet tall and weighed 1,168 tonnes, dwarfing all others.
+(The Lateran obelisque in Rome, which stands 105 feet tall and weighs 455 tonnes, is the tallest survival.)